stavsetty/stavsetty.github.io/index.md

 ![Image](tshirt.jpg)

+## OTHER SKILLS
+- Proficiency in SQL
+- Some HTML, CSS and Java

 ## CONTACT ME
 Feel free to email me with any questions you may have or just to say hello!